EkinKarabulut/time-based-fairshare-demo/README.md

 *"With time-based fairshare enabled, the scheduler tracks historical usage.
 It sees that Vision has been consuming far more over-quota resources than LLM over time.
 So it boosts LLM's effective fair share and begins reclaiming GPUs from Vision's over-quota allocation."*

 *"Watch the allocation chart — the lines cross over.
 LLM's post-training pods start scheduling.
 The Pending GPU Demand chart drops as those blocked pods get resources.
 Over time, the allocation oscillates fairly between both teams."*

-### The Takeaway

-*"Time-based fairshare gives you three things: (1) No wasted GPUs — teams can freely borrow idle capacity.
-(2) No starvation — when contention happens, the scheduler reclaims borrowed GPUs based on historical fairness.
-(3) Automatic — no manual intervention needed, the scheduler handles rebalancing."*

-## Recording for Booth Loop

-### Using OBS Studio

-1. Set up OBS at 1920x1080, 60fps
-2. Create scene: full-screen browser capture of Grafana in kiosk mode
-3. Run the "before" demo, record for 3-5 minutes
-4. Add a title overlay: "WITHOUT Time-Based Fairshare"
-5. Run the "after" demo, record for 5-8 minutes
-6. Add a title overlay: "WITH Time-Based Fairshare"
-7. Combine clips, add transition between before/after
-8. Export as loop-friendly MP4

-### Tips

-- Use browser zoom (150%) for readability at booth distance
-- Add a "fast forward" indicator when waiting for oscillation
-- The oscillation takes ~2-5 minutes to become visible (tunable)

 ## Tuning Parameters